Advert

 Student Destinations

-This course was new for entry in 2023 and equips graduates for further study in areas of critical science and technological importance, or for employment in a broad range of data-intensive industries where modelling, design and decision making under uncertainties is important.
-We have strong links with a range of potential employers.
+This course equips graduates for further study in areas of critical science and technological importance, or for employment in a broad range of data-intensive industries where modelling, design and decision making under uncertainties is important.
+We have strong links with a range of potential employers such as Jaguar Land Rover, Dassault Systèmes and UKAEA.

 Module Details